theunicornguild/the-reading-potato/08_edit_an_article/01_python_3_view.md

 ```python
 form.save()
 ```
-We've also has to send the article in the context to be used in the `template` when the form is submitted.
+We've also sent the article in the context to be used in the `template` when the form is submitted.

 After that everything else is just like the create.